bust4cap/epub2cbz/README.md

 ![Settings view](img/epub2cbz-gui_2.png)

+## Build from Source
+Download and install the [.NET SDK 9.0](https://dotnet.microsoft.com/en-us/download) then either run the "publish_full.bat" or "publish_small.bat" in the source folder

 ## Need Help?
 Getting error messages or something isn't working as expected?<br/>
 Please don't hesitate to open an Issue or contact me directly.<br/>